 A regular Costco Gold Star membership comes with a $60 annual fee.
 And even though you can cancel your membership and get a full refund, it’s important to weigh the benefits before you make the commitment.
 But for many members, it makes sense to pay Costco even more money every year for membership!
 A $120 Executive membership makes the most sense for many Costco shoppers.

 That’s because Executive members get a 2% reward on all Costco purchases – up to $1,000 a year.
 This includes purchases you make when you book travel through Costco.
 A good rule of thumb is that if you typically spend $250 or more each month, or $3,000 a year, at Costco, the benefits of becoming an Executive member outweigh the additional membership cost.

-Another benefit of Executive membership includes lower lender fees when you refinance your mortgage through Costco’s mortgage service program.
 Also, if you opt for an Executive membership and the rewards you receive don’t make up for the additional cost, Costco will make up that difference by giving you cash.

-Using Costco’s credit card leads to even greater rewards
+9. Costco Anywhere VISA Card leads to even greater rewards

 If you’re a Costco shopper and you aren’t using the Costco Rewards credit card, what are you doing!?
 It’s the next credit card you should get.
 That’s because you’ll get an additional 2% cashback on every purchase that you make at Costco.